top of page

 How do you present the 1980's wrestling scene as far as the racism, sexism, and homophobia?

-Authenticity is extremely important to me, as the writer and creator.
+Authenticity is extremely important.
 While the wrestling authenticity is a biggest factor, the authenticity of the 1980's as far as how women, minorities, and the gay community were treated or portrayed in wrestling is also important.
 To remove the elements of that day, due to the standards of 2018 would be a major break in the credibility of this show's authenticity, which I feel would completely remove you from the immersion experience of Kings as an 80's wrestling world. (the level of equality for these groups in wrestling was vastly different to today.)

 At the same time, I also don't want to revel and bathe in it either, and hide behind "accuracy" so I can belittle or demean women and minorities.
 What I hope to achieve is a balance in including these elements in an amount accurate for those times, and at the same time present these in a way that isn't demeaning to you personally as the audience, even if the characters in the story are demeaning them.
 I am a minority in the US (not in NZ), with a young daughter, and while she's too young to listen to Kings, I would not want to produce a show that is going to send the message to society that minorities, the gay community, or women, are lesser and it's funny to demean, belittle, and make jokes out of them.
 And hopefully that contrast will be apparent and entertaining, without breaking a 4th wall or sneaking in 2018 terminology into the story.